jihuan-tian/jihuan-tian.github.io/_posts/2023-09-26-my-wacom-intuos-4100.markdown

     # Rotate the tablet couterclockwise by 90 degrees.
     xsetwacom set 'Wacom Intuos S Pen stylus' Rotate none
     ```
+-   Map the effective input area to the right half of the full main screen with rotation

+    ```bash
+    # Set effective input area on the tablet.
+    xsetwacom set 'Wacom Intuos S Pen stylus' Area 4512 0 15200 9500
+    # Map the tablet's effective input area to the physical screen.
+    xsetwacom set 'Wacom Intuos S Pen stylus' MapToOutput 1920x2160+1920+0
+    # Rotate the tablet couterclockwise by 90 degrees.
+    xsetwacom set 'Wacom Intuos S Pen stylus' Rotate cw
+    ```
--   Map the effective input area to the right half of the full main screen
+-   Map the effective input area to the right half of the full main screen without rotation

     ```bash
     # Set effective input area on the tablet.